Why is there no calcium in Vitamin100 Multivitamin?

 What is the proper dosage of essential vitamins?
 For example, why is the dose for vitamin C and vitamin E so low in Vitamin100?

 Too much of a good thing is no good!
-Excessive zinc increases the production of metallothionein, a heavy metal binding protein, by enterocytes.
-Excessive zinc ingestion can also lead to copper deficiency.
-Copper deficiency can cause numbness and tingling, lower extremity weakness, a unsteady walking.
-Copper binds with high affinity to metallothionein within the enterocytes leading to its excretion through the intestinal tract.
+FOR EXAMPLE, TAKING excessive zinc increases the production of metallothionein, a heavy metal binding protein, by enterocytes (IN THE INTESTINES).
+Excessive zinc ingestion can THEN lead to copper deficiency BECAUSE copper binds with high affinity to metallothionein leading to its excretion through the intestinal tract.
+Copper deficiency can cause numbness and tingling, lower extremity weakness, and unsteady walking.

 Can I use Vitamin100 Multivitamin as a prenatal vitamin or during pregnancy?